 How to call the USA from the Philippines and avoid paying long-distance fees

-OpenPhone lets you make unlimited calls and texts to the US and Canada by getting a local number in any US state or Canadian province.
+OpenPhone lets you make free calls and texts to the US and Canada by getting a local number in any US state or Canadian province.

 Unlike Skype, you won’t need to buy a calling card to reach numbers that aren’t managed by our platform.
 And unlike Google Voice, you can easily set up and use OpenPhone from the Philippines.